Cannonball Motorcycle Club: Criminal allegations and incidents

 On 10 October 2019, thirteen people, including six who confessed to acting on behalf on Cannonball MC, were convicted in Helsinki of aggravated tax fraud and money laundering offences.
 The court handed down sentences ranging from community service to six months of unconditional imprisonment.

 Nine motorcycle gang members were charged with various crimes, including attempted murder, after Cannonball members were involved in a shootout with rival bikers at the clubhouse of the Chosen Ones MC in Joensuu on 22 August 2020.
 A CMC member was wounded in the thigh during the shooting.
 Four members of the Chosen Ones and the allied Moraine MC were also charged in the case.
 On 5 March 2021, four Chosen Ones and Moraine members were each sentenced to four years and one month in prison for attempted murder, while three Cannonball members were sentenced to two years in prison for endangerment and other offences.

-Application to ban the bikerclub
+Application to ban the biker club

-On 20 October 2021 Finnish prosecutors filed an application to have the bikerclub Cannonball MC and its puppet-club Squad 32 permanently banned.
+On 20 October 2021 Finnish prosecutors filed an application to have the biker club Cannonball MC and its puppet-club Squad 32 permanently banned.
 The application seeks interim orders for immediate temporary ban.
-The country-wide ban for a bikerclub is with its scope first in Finland, all previous attempts being limited to local chapters only.
+The country-wide ban for a biker club is with its scope a first in Finland, all previous attempts being limited to local chapters only.
 According to the application Cannonball MC has been continuously involved in criminal activities, “particularly trafficking of narcotics, extortion and robberies.”
 The representant for the club named in the application is the national leader Mr. Esko Eklund (DOB 1976) who is currently detained in relation to multiple narcotics offenses arising from the global ANOM sting known as Operation Trojan Shield.